PLACIDDAY/PLACIDDAY/README.md

 <br/>

 <p dir="ltr" align="right">currently hyperfixated on; apollo</p>
-<p dir="ltr" align="right">im not an enjoyer of romantic necrofencer but i love them platonically or queerplatonically.<br />i selfship myself with them both, so refrain from saying anything mean about them! thank you.<br /> 🪦🎭🤺</p>
+<p align="right">im not an enjoyer of romantic necrofencer but i love them platonically or queerplatonically.<br />i selfship myself with both <a href="https://rentry.co/rexvogali">apollo</a> and <a href="https://rentry.co/jarofdead">graves</a>, so refrain from saying anything mean about them! thank you.<br />🪦🎭🤺</p>